-R. David Edelman is Director of the Project on Technology, the Economy, & National Security (TENS), part of the MIT Internet Policy Research Initiative (IPRI).
+R. David Edelmanis Director of the Project on Technology, the Economy, & National Security (TENS), part of the MIT Internet Policy Research Initiative (IPRI).
 He holds joint appointments in the Computer Science & Artificial Intelligence Lab (CSAIL) and the Center for International Studies (CIS).

-Edelman comes to MIT following a distinguished career managing domestic and foreign policy in the U.S. federal government.
-Until January 2017, Edelman served at the White House as Special Assistant to the President for Economic and Technology Policy at the National Economic Council (NEC) and Office of Science & Technology Policy (OSTP).
-In that role he led the White House team focusing on the digital economy — including broadband, telecommunications, spectrum, and technology trade — as well as consumer cybersecurity, domestic and international data privacy, high-tech patent and copyright issues, and antitrust/competition.
+Dr. Edelman came to MIT following a distinguished career managing domestic and foreign technology policy in the U.S. federal government.
+Until January 2017, Edelman served at the White House as Special Assistant to the President for Economic and Technology Policy at the National Economic Council (NEC) and the Office of Science & Technology Policy (OSTP).
+In that role he led the White House team focusing on the digital economy and quarterbacked the Administration’s regulatory approach to numerous emerging technologies.

 From 2010 – 2012 Edelman served as the first Director for International Cyber Policy on the National Security Council (NSC) — making him, upon appointment, the youngest Director in the NSC’s seventy-year history.
-Previously, he helped found the State Department’s Office of Cyber Affairs, where he developed the U.S. government's early diplomatic strategy and legal doctrine on cyber issues, and later served as the United States' lead negotiator on Internet issues at the United Nations, for which he was recognized with the State Department's Superior Honor Award and twice its Meritorious Honor Award.
+Previously, he helped found the State Department’s Office of Cyber Affairs, where he developed the U.S. government's early diplomatic strategy and legal doctrine on cyber issues, and served as the United States' lead negotiator on Internet issues at the United Nations, for which he was recognized with the State Department's Superior Honor Award and twice its Meritorious Honor Award.

 A frequent contributor on issues of technology and public policy, his insights and analysis have appeared in the New York Times, Wall Street Journal, Washington Post, WIRED, Forbes, Fortune, and on NPR, CNBC, MSNBC, and CNN.